Princesi sas Sirene i Yaitse

 - 05

-Pull the sheet from the oven and let the toasts rest for exactly one minute before eating—the topping will be molten hot.
-Serve immediately, perhaps dusted with a tiny pinch of sharena sol.
+Remove from the oven and let the toasts rest for exactly one minute before serving.

 Notes

-Avoid crusty, hole-filled artisanal sourdough.
-The liquid egg mixture will simply seep right through the crumb holes and glue your sandwich to the pan, failing to form the necessary custardy top layer.
-Stick to a dense, utilitarian sandwich loaf.
+Do not use crusty, hole-filled artisanal sourdough.
+The liquid egg will just seep through the crumb holes and glue your sandwich to the pan.
+Stick to standard, tight-crumb sandwich loaves like a Pullman loaf or dense rustic white.